BlackGoku36/armory-tutorials/docs/Save_Load_Mechanism/Save_Load_3.md

 ---

 For further improving, you can:
-1. Make the file secure, so that people don't cheat.
+1. Encrypt the file, so that people don't cheat.
 2. Add more value for it to save.
 3. Make GTA XII